OnlyLys/Leaper/README.md

     (), {}, [], <>, '', "", ``

-this extension will begin to track its position in the document and provide you the ability to leap (i.e. move) out of it with a `Tab` keypress.
+this extension will begin to track its position in the document and provide you the ability to leap (i.e. jump) out of it with a `Tab` keypress.
 Pairs that are being tracked will have their closing sides decorated, and the decorations can be customized with the `leaper.decorateAll` and `leaper.decorationOptions` configurations.